UCF/Athena-Framework/_docs/content/images.md

 Opt your images into responsive behavior (so they never become larger than their parent elements) and add lightweight styles to them—all via classes.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Responsive images

-Images in Athena are made responsive with `.img-fluid`. `max-width: 100%;` and `height: auto;` are applied to the image so that it scales with the parent element.
+Responsive behavior for images in Athena is opt-in, via the `.img-fluid` class. `max-width: 100%;` and `height: auto;` are applied to the image so that it scales with the parent element.

 <div class="bd-example">
   <img data-src="holder.js/100px250" class="img-fluid" alt="Generic responsive image">